AIFF versus WAV: Which audio file format is best?

 So why use 96k at all?
 By ensuring frequencies up to 40k are covered, we have a very accurate version of the sound that can be use to mix down to 44.1k or something more reasonable.
 Most plugins can use 96k, and most listening tests DO show quality difference between 44.1k and 96k.
 192k can be used or even higher, but that could be debated as far as perceptible quality vs file size.
 Try it out for yourself.

 There are literally hundreds of factors that go into the sound of the recording.
-Microphone choice and placement, pre-amps, converter quality and anti-aliasing, clocking, as well as physical environment all play a role making much greater changes to the sound than 48k vs 96k or 44.1 vs 48k.
-So don’t sweat it too much.
+Microphone choice and placement, pre-amps, converter quality and anti-aliasing, clock jittering, as well as physical environment you record in all play a role making much greater changes to the sound than 48k vs 96k or 44.1 vs 48k.
+So just check that it is reasonable, and don’t worry about it too much.